094459/newsletter-oss-projects/README.md

 **glide-for-redis**

 [glide-for-redis](https://aws-oss.beachgeek.co.uk/3l2) or General Language Independent Driver for the Enterprise (GLIDE) for Redis (mayeb GLIDER would have been cooler :-) is a new open source client for Redis that works with any Redis distribution that adheres to the Redis Serialization Protocol (RESP) specification.
 The client is optimised for security, performance, minimal downtime, and observability, and comes pre-configured with best practices learned from over a decade of operating Redis-compatible services used by hundreds of thousands of customers. (#185)

+**pinecone-db-construct**

+[pinecone-db-construct](https://aws-oss.beachgeek.co.uk/3mn) The Pinecone DB Construct for AWS CDK is a JSII-constructed library that simplifies the creation and management of Pinecone indexes in your AWS infrastructure.
+It allows you to define, configure, and orchestrate your vector database resources alongside your AWS resources within your CDK application.
+The maintainer has shared some of the noteworthy features, which include:

+* Handles CRUDs for both Pod and Serverless Spec indexes
+* Deploy multiple indexes at the same time with isolated state management
+* Adheres to AWS-defined removal policies (DESTROY, SNAPSHOT, etc.)
+* Creates stack-scoped index names, to avoid name collisions

+(#188)

+**prometheus-rds-exporter**

+[prometheus-rds-exporter](https://aws-oss.beachgeek.co.uk/3mx) is a project from Vincent Mercier that provides a Prometheus exporter for AWS RDS.
+Check out the README, it is very detailed and well put together.
+It provides a lot of information on how they built this, examples of configurations as well as detailed configuration options. (#188)

+**remote-debugging-with-emr**

+[remote-debugging-with-emr](https://aws-oss.beachgeek.co.uk/3ne) is a Python-based CDK stack that deploys an EC2 bastion host and EMR Serverless and EMR on EKS environments configured for remote debugging. (#188)

 **sso-sync-to-amazon-rds**